DJI Inspire 2 remote control wont charge: Fixed!

 Also, it do not include the money you lost on the spot or the people you endanger with a failing UAV.
 So, when flying a DJI drone; the maximum security around your flight path should be respected.
 DJI drone are not reliable: period.
 DJI care plan is great during the time it’s active; after that, your repair cost exceed the brand new price.

-Here is also a way to add a crystal sky AND a preview monitor on your DJI Remote controller.
+Here is also my DIY modification to add a crystal sky AND a SmallHD preview monitor on your DJI Remote controller in order to offer dual view when flying solo.